 In the first quarter of 2001, following a review of the Company's business in connection with its acquisition of HumanClick, the Company commenced restructuring initiatives to streamline its operations, including the consolidation of its two San Francisco Bay area offices.
 The restructuring resulted in a reduction of the Company's workforce by approximately 90 people as of the end of the first quarter of 2001.
-In the first quarter of 2001, the Company recorded a charge of approximately \$3,390 for severance and other expenses related to the restructuring.
-The Company also recognized a net non-cash compensation credit in the amount of approximately \$1,720 associated with LivePerson employees who were terminated as part of the Company's restructuring initiatives.
-The net non-cash compensation credit represents the reversal of \$3,228 of previously recognized amortization of deferred compensation related to options of employees which did not vest due to their termination of employment in connection with the Company's restructuring initiatives, offset by the acceleration of vesting of certain other employee options of \$1,508 also in connection with the restructuring initiatives.
+For the three and six months ended June 30, 2001, the Company recorded a charge of approximately \$117 and \$3,508, respectively, for severance and other expenses related to the restructuring.
+For the three and six months ended June 30, 2001, the Company also recognized a net non-cash compensation credit in the amount of approximately \$0 and \$1,720, respectively, associated with LivePerson employees who were terminated as part of the Company's restructuring initiatives.
+The net non-cash compensation credit of \$1,720 for the six months ended June 30, 2001 represents the reversal of \$3,228 of previously recognized amortization of deferred compensation related to options of employees which did not vest due to their termination of employment in connection with the Company's restructuring initiatives, offset by the acceleration of vesting of certain other employee options of \$1,508 also in connection with the restructuring initiatives.
 Approximately \$446 of the \$1,508 represents additional compensation related to the intrinsic value of options at the date of modification during the first quarter of 2001.
-The allocation of the restructuring charge is as follows:
+The allocation of the restructuring charge as of June 30, 2001 is as follows: